Josephshitandi/safe-boda-group/README.md

-# SHITANDI BLOG WEBSITE
+# SAFE BODA WEBSITE

 <table>
 <tr>
 <td>
-This is Joseph Shitandi's blog website where one can create and share their opinions.
-One can also read and comment on those opinions.
-Anyone interested can create account, login in, add opinion or leave a comment.
+A motorbike application where one can sign up, log in, make booking of services.
+The user is able to leave a comment or a review of the service offered.
 </td>
 </tr>
 </table>

 ## Demo
-Here is a working live demo : https://shitandi-blog-website.herokuapp.com/
+Here is a working live demo : https://safe-boda-group.herokuapp.com/

-Here is my figma link: https://www.figma.com/file/iMmqvp5H5MRLZsPL7v5Isu/shitandi-blog-website
+Here is our figma link: https://www.figma.com/file/F5ty4tvmi7ZeswI0adBHJ0/Safe_boda?node-id=3%3A18

+Here is ERD link:  https://app.lucidchart.com/invitations/accept/962f0ef9-ff21-45b9-b6a7-a2c6733e8566

 ## Mobile support
-The Blog-website is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+The safe-boda website is compatible with devices of all sizes and all OS's, and consistent improvements are being made.

 ### Development